sudowing/service-engine/README.md

 There are several guides spread around the internet explaining how to run various DBs via containers, so I've simply aggregated the steps and publsihed them here.

-Additionally, the process of loading spacial data into PostGIS was completely new to me.
+Additionally, the process of loading spatial data into PostGIS was completely new to me.
 I have worked with these types of systems, benefiting greatly from the work of some awesome data folks, but I'd never been required to dive into that myself. **This project changed that.**

 In [this repo](https://github.com/sudowing/guide-local-databases#postgis-local-development-guide)
 I've included instructions on how to run PostGIS via a container **AND** I've provided the steps needed to load it.
 From downloading source material (shapefiles), to converting them to `SQL` insert statements and using the `CLI` to import the data -- every step is documented.